-Delta Institute is examining the barriers preventing Green Infrastructure from being installed across the Great Lakes at the scale needed to address climate change.
+Delta Institute examined the barriers preventing Green Infrastructure from being installed across the Great Lakes at the scale needed to address climate change.
 Delta’s research will inform the development of potential support services that will help municipalities overcome these barriers and improve local water quality, reduce flooding, and improve quality-of-life for their residents.

 Why Our Work is Needed